gabcal07/FinalProject_2025_gabriel_calvente/README.md

+To see git history please refer to the collaborative repo on which we worked as a group: https://github.com/LeoN1203/FinalProject_2025_LeonAYRAL.git

 # Recommender System for KuaiRec Dataset: Project Report

 Recommender systems have become essential in delivering personalized content across digital platforms.
 This report presents the development of a hybrid recommender system tailored to the KuaiRec dataset, a comprehensive collection of user interaction and content data from the Kuaishou short video platform.